 Work to prepare for the future Hamilton LRT project continues to ramp up ahead of early construction activities.
 It includes dealing with vacant Metrolinx-owned properties.
-Here’s what you need to know about the new sites.
+Here’s what you need to know about the upcoming demolition work.

-Demolition of several Metrolinx-owned properties on the Hamilton light rail transit (LRT) corridor will begin in the coming months.
+Demolition of several more Metrolinx-owned properties along the Hamilton light rail transit (LRT) route will begin later this month.

-It follows work completed at other Metrolinx-owned properties earlier this year.
+It follows work completed at 23 other Metrolinx-owned properties last year.

-This will ensure community safety and prepare for future construction, as the demolition will reduce the risk of fire, vandalism and illegal activities in these properties.
+The demolitions will prepare acquired properties for future staging and construction and ensure community safety, as the demolitions will reduce or eliminate the risk of fire, vandalism, and illegal activities in these vacant properties.

 - 85 Paisley Avenue South